Pennsylvania Railroad class GG1: In popular culture

 During the mid-1930s, many railroads streamlined locomotives and passenger cars to convey a fashionable sense of speed.
 While the Union Pacific had the M-10000 and the Chicago, Burlington & Quincy Railroad the Zephyr, the PRR had the GG1.
 The GG1 has "shown up over the years in more advertisements and movie clips than any other locomotive."
 It was also featured in art calendars provided by PRR, which were used to "promote its reputation in the public eye."

 PRR-painted GG1s appear in the films Broadway Limited in 1941, The Clock in 1945, Blast of Silence in 1961, the 1962 version of The Manchurian Candidate, and Avalon in 1990.
 Two GG1s appear in the 1973 film The Seven-Ups—a black Penn Central locomotive and a silver, red and blue Amtrak locomotive.
 A Penn Central GG1 also appears in another 1973 film The Last Detail.
 PRR GG1 4821 appears briefly in the 1952 film The Greatest Show on Earth, hauling the Ringling Bros.
 Barnum & Bailey Circus into Philadelphia's Greenwich Yard, as the movie's director Cecil B. DeMille narrates the scene of its arrival.
 Near the end of the 1951 film Bright Victory, GG1 #4849 is shown pulling into the station.

 A GG1 and the Congressional were featured on a postage stamp as part of the United States Postal Service's All Aboard!
 20th Century American Trains set in 1999.

 The PC games Railroad Tycoon II, Railroad Tycoon 3, Train Fever, Transport Fever and Transport Fever 2 allow players to purchase and operate GG1 locomotive engines on their train routes.
 The GG1 is also available with the default Trainz Simulator Games in recent years, and is available as add-ons for Railworks, Train Simulator by Dovetail Games and Microsoft Train Simulator.
+A GG1 in a fictional Soviet color scheme appears as an environmental prop in the 2023 first-person-shooter Atomic Heart.

 Model GG1s have been produced in G, O, S, HO, N and Z scales by Rivarossi, Bachmann, Tyco, Lionel, MTH, USA Trains, Kato, Astor, Fine Art Models, Märklin and other manufacturers.